BryllieBrinkley/SwiftUI_BusinessCard/README.md

+# Jibryll Brinkley - Business Card
-I've designed my personal business card using SwiftUI, featuring my personal email and contact number.
+I've designed my business card using SwiftUI, featuring my name, picture, and contact info.

 # Installation & How to Run this project